-Jeremy's cases have focused on a variety of technologies including computer security, e-commerce, wireless locks, magnetic resonance imaging, and non-invasive monitoring of blood constituents.
+Jeremy's cases have focused on a variety of technologies including computer security, natural language processing, microphone arrays, ecommerce, wireless locks, magnetic resonance imaging, and non-invasive monitoring of blood constituents.
 He has also assisted with the preparation and prosecution of numerous patents involving video compression, voice recognition, audio signal processing, wireless asset tracking, data mining, and cloud computing.

-Before joining the firm, Jeremy worked as a software engineer developing web applications.
+Before joining the firm in 2012, Jeremy worked as a software engineer developing web applications.
 During law school, he spent a semester working for the Honorable R. Gary Klausner at the U.S. District Court for the Central District of California.

 Jeremy was part of a team that defended Amazon.com in a patent infringement case where the plaintiff asserted 58 claims from seven patents.
 He drafted three rounds of briefs in support of a case-dispositive motion for judgment on the pleadings, convincing the court to invalidate all seven patents and enter judgment in Amazon’s favor on all 58 claims prior to claim construction.
 In parallel with the district court litigation, the team also filed petitions for inter partes review (IPR) of the seven asserted patents at the U.S. Patent & Trademark Office.
 Jeremy argued before the Patent Trial and Appeal Board at the final IPR hearing.
 The board invalidated all seven patents in its final written decisions.
 Jeremy was also part of the team that represented Amazon in the patentee's appeal of the district court's decision to the Federal Circuit.
 In that appeal, the Federal Circuit affirmed the judgment in Amazon's favor.

 Contributor, Knobbe Martens Section 101 Blog

 - The Impact of Fact Issues on Patent Eligibility after Berkheimer